gauweiler/tt-homebrew/README.md

 - then run the auto-analysis
 - If you have done everything right, you should now have a project with api names, correct offsets and no red addresses

+## Note
+Binarys can only be 65kb (0xffff) of size on 3L and 61kb (0xf000) on 2N
+todo: check if it could be larger since the gmefile has 32bit size